penguinland/LSBattle/README.md

 ## Usage

+These instructions work on Ubuntu 24.04.
+They might work elsewhere, too, but I haven't tried that.

-1. I don't have a Mac, but the original instructions involved installing extra things on it:
+1. I don't have a Mac, but the original instructions involved installing extra things on that:
     ```
     brew install glfw
     brew install sdl2